LosAngeles971/oddlysatisfying/README.md

 The _oddlysatisfying_ program randomly choose vintage and modern operations, typing nice logging on your screen and at the end, you always receive a positive "BUILD SUCCESSFUL" final message.

-For the best effect, you may have two monitors and use the far one for your boring and stressful activities add the close one to run the _oddlysatisfying_ program (maximing the terminal!).
+For the best effect, you may have two monitors and use the far one for your boring and stressful activities, and the close one to run the _oddlysatisfying_ program (maximizing the window!).

 And you may contribute to this project providing ideas, nice log examples and code, in order to keep _oddlysatisfying_ program completely useless but oddly satysfying and relaxing.